 Recent data breaches have caused intense concern from consumers.
 The Consumer Financial Protection Bureau recommends the following steps to protect yourself:

 - Monitor your accounts for unauthorized charges or debits.
-Review your accounts regularly using CU@home Online, or at a minimum examine your monthly statements closely.
+Review your accounts regularly using online banking, or at a minimum examine your monthly statements closely.
 Report even small problems immediately as some thieves may process a small charge or debit just to see if the account is live, or whether the consumer notices.
 Fraudulent charges may occur many months after information is stolen.

 - Alert SLFCU immediately if fraud is suspected.
 If fraudulent charges appear, contact SLFCU to cancel your current card before more transactions come through.
 Under federal law and other applicable rules, you are generally not responsible for unauthorized debits or charges to credit or debit card accounts, as long as they are reported within 60 days of the fraudulent activity.